CrayLabs/SmartRedis/doc/advanced_topics.rst

 Advanced Topics
 ***************

-This page of documentation is reserved for advanced topics in SmartRedis data structures that may not be needed for all users.
+This page of documentation is reserved for advanced topics that may not be needed for all users.

 .. _advanced_topics_dataset_aggregation:

 Dataset Aggregation
 ===================

-In addition to the ability to work with individual datasets, SmartRedis offers users the manage lists of datasets and work with them collectively.
+In addition to the ability to work with individual datasets, SmartRedis lets users manage lists of datasets and work with them collectively.
 This is particularly useful for producer/consumer relationships.

 The DataSet Aggregation API manages references to multiple ``DataSet`` objects